CRZ-Labs/EXInstaller/README.md

 ## Contributing

-We appreciate all contributions to improve OurSpeakHome.
+We appreciate all contributions to improve EXInstaller.